neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 If you prefer to work on your laptop, please let the admins know and we will give you a screen you can connect your laptop to.

-## Connect to NeuroPoly Computers

-### Locally

-To log into a local station at NeuroPoly use your GRAMES account.

 ### VPN

 When working remotely from off-campus you need to use the [VPN](http://www.polymtl.ca/si/reseaux/acces-securise-rvp-ou-vpn).